- ABMS Certification:

 - Clinical Practice:

-- Anal Cancer, Aplastic anemia, Bile Duct Cancer, Bladder Cancer, Breast Cancer in Men, Chronic Lymphocytic Leukemia, Colon Cancer, Esophageal Cancer, Ewing's sarcoma, Gallbladder Cancer, Kidney Cancer, Laryngeal (Voice Box) Cancer, Liver Cancer, Lung Cancer, Melanoma, Malignant Mesothelioma, Pancreatic Cancer, Prostate Cancer, Skin Cancer, Stomach Cancer, Testicular Cancer, Throat (Oropharyngeal) Cancer, Chronic Myelogenous Leukemia, Immune Thrombocytopenia Purpura (ITP), Multiple Myeloma, Myelodysplastic Syndromes (MDS), Non-Small Cell Lung Cancer, Polycythemia vera, Sickle Cell Disease, Thalassemia, Tongue Cancer, Von Willebrand Disease, Acute Myelogenous Leukemia, Breast Cancer Care, Deep Vein Thrombosis (DVT), Leukemia, Brachytherapy, Immunotherapy (Biological Therapy), Small Cell Lung Cancer, Nasal and Sinus Cancer, Oral Cancer, Pancreatic Neuroendocrine Tumor, Salivary Gland Cancer, Small Intestine Cancer, Lymphoma, Sarcoma (Soft Tissue Tumors), Gastrointestinal Cancer, Superficial Thrombophlebitis, CMML Leukemia, Hemophilia Treatment, Hypopharyngeal Cancer, Vein Diseases, Thymoma and Thymic Carcinoma, Blood Cancers & Disorders, Waldenstrom Macroglobulinemia, Head and Neck Cancer, Breast Cancer Treatment
+- Anal Cancer, Aplastic anemia, Bile Duct Cancer, Bladder Cancer, Breast Cancer in Men, Chronic Lymphocytic Leukemia, Colon Cancer, Esophageal Cancer, Ewing's sarcoma, Gallbladder Cancer, Kidney Cancer Treatment, Voice Box Cancer, Liver Cancer, Lung Cancer, Melanoma, Malignant Mesothelioma, Pancreatic Cancer, Prostate Cancer Treatment, Skin Cancer, Stomach Cancer, Testicular Cancer, Throat Cancer (Oropharyngeal), Chronic Myelogenous Leukemia, Immune Thrombocytopenia Purpura (ITP), Multiple Myeloma, Myelodysplastic Syndromes (MDS), Non-Small Cell Lung Cancer, Polycythemia vera, Sickle Cell Disease, Thalassemia, Tongue Cancer, Von Willebrand Disease, Acute Myelogenous Leukemia, Breast Cancer Care, Deep Vein Thrombosis (DVT), Leukemia, Brachytherapy, Immunotherapy (Biological Therapy), Small Cell Lung Cancer, Nasal and Sinus Cancer, Oral Cancer, Pancreatic Neuroendocrine Tumor, Salivary Gland Cancer, Small Intestine Cancer, Lymphoma, Sarcoma (Soft Tissue Tumors), Gastrointestinal Cancer, Head & Neck Cancer, Superficial Thrombophlebitis, CMML Leukemia, Hemophilia Treatment, Lower Throat Cancer, Vascular Disease Care, Thymus Cancers, Blood Cancers & Disorders, Waldenstrom Macroglobulinemia, Breast Cancer Treatment

 - Assistant Professor